locationtech/geomesa/docs/user/convert/composite.rst

 Predicates are an extension of the normal converter transform language.
 The inputs to the expression will vary depending on the converter being used, but generally the inputs are available using the standard expressions ``$0``, ``$1``, etc. Operators are defined that allow comparisons between different transform expressions.
 Each predicate must evaluate to a Boolean true or false, generally using a comparison operator.
-The normal transform functions are available (see :ref:`converter_functions`).
+The normal :ref:`converter_functions` are available as well.

 The following operators are defined: ``==``, ``!=``, ``>``, ``>=``, ``<``, ``<=``, ``!``, ``&&``, ``||``